-Under the Equity Pledge Agreement between WFOE, Qianhai and the Qianhai Shareholders, the Qianhai Shareholders pledged all of their equity interests in Qianhai to WFOE to guarantee the performance of Qianhai's obligations under the Exclusive Service Agreement.
-Under the terms of the Equity Pledge Agreement, in the event that Qianhai or the Qianhai Shareholders breach their respective contractual obligations under the Exclusive Service Agreement, will be entitled to certain rights, including, but not limited to, the right to collect dividends generated by the pledged equity interests.
-The Qianhai Shareholders also agreed that upon occurrence of any event of default, as set forth in the Equity Pledge Agreement, WFOE is entitled to dispose of the pledged equity interest in accordance with applicable PRC laws.
-The Qianhai Shareholders further agreed not to dispose of the pledged equity interests or take any actions that would prejudice WFOE's interest.
+Under the Equity Pledge Agreement between WFOE, Qianhai and Qianhai's shareholders, Ronghua Liu and Ka Feng, together holding 100% of the shares of Qianhai ("Qianhai Shareholders"), the Qianhai Shareholders pledged all of their equity interests in Qianhai to WFOE to guarantee the performance of Qianhai's obligations under the Exclusive Service Agreement.
+Under the terms of the Equity Pledge Agreement, in the event that Qianhai or the Qianhai Shareholders breach their respective contractual obligations under the Exclusive Service Agreement, their respective contractual obligations under the Exclusive Service Agreement, wFOE, as pledgee, will be entitled to certain rights, including, but not limited to, the right to collect dividends generated by the pledged equity interests.
+The Qianhai Shareholders also agreed that upon occurrence of any event of default, as set forth in the Equity Pledge Agreement, WFOE is entitled to dispose of the pledged equity interests or take any actions that would prejudice WFOE's interest.